 How to export DataGridView to Excel in Windows Forms?

-Syncfusion Excel (XlsIO) library is a .NET Excel library used to create, read, and edit Excel documents.
-Also, converts Excel documents to PDF files.
-Using this library, you can export DataGridView to Excel in Windows Forms.
+Syncfusion® Excel (XlsIO) library is a .NET Excel library used to create, read, and edit Excel documents.
+It also, converts Excel documents to PDF files.
+Using this library, you can export DataGridView to an Excel in Windows Forms.

-Microsoft DataGridView control has more features than in Datagrid control, whose differences can be found from here.
+Microsoft DataGridView control has more features than the Datagrid control, whose differences can be found from here.

-Steps to export DataGridView to Excel in Windows Forms, programmatically:
+Steps to export DataGridView to an Excel in Windows Forms, programmatically:

 Step 1: Create a new C# Windows Forms application project.

-Step 2: Install the Syncfusion.XlsIO.WinForms NuGet package as reference to your .NET Framework application from NuGet.org.
+Step 2: Install the Syncfusion.XlsIO.WinForms NuGet package as a reference to your .NET Framework application from NuGet.org.

 Install XlsIO NuGet package

-Step 3: Initialize the DataGridView object and set data source in Form1.cs.
+Step 3: Initialize the DataGridView object and set the data source in Form1.cs.

-Include the following namespace to create new DataGridView object.
+Include the following namespace to create a new DataGridView object.

 C#